JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 In the future articles, we will look into how to implement the PM synthesis technique using various programming languages.
 So look out for those!

-If you want to become an audio developer today, check out my free Audio Developer Checklist.
+If you want to become an audio developer today, check out my [free Audio Developer Checklist]({% link collections.all, 'checklist.html' %}).
 It lists every bit and piece of knowledge I believe is necessary to become a full-fledged audio programmer and be able to create software synths, for example, with FM synthesis.

-TODO: Make add link to checklist

 TODO: Make links relative

 TODO: Create bibliography

+TODO: Number the figures.

 ## Bibliography